7 Ideas to Increase Employee Retention for SME's

-Whilst day-to-day on the job feedback is excellent; managers should schedule a one-on-one formal feedback session with all employees once every six months.
+Whilst day-to-day on-the-job feedback is excellent; managers should schedule a one-on-one formal feedback session with all employees every six months.

-These sessions are great to check-in, discuss performance and set goals.
-Well run performance reviews will leave your employees feeling motivated and valued, and you will notice a massive improvement in productivity and retention.
+These sessions are great for check-in, discussing performance and setting goals.
+Well-run performance reviews will leave your employees feeling motivated and valued, and you will notice a massive improvement in productivity and retention.

 You can do all the right things outlined above, but some employees will still leave.
 Sometimes the reason could be outside the business's control - such as relocation, health or career change reasons.

-Employees tend to be a lot more candid in exit interviews than at any other time during their employment which makes these sessions a great way to get to the root cause of issues and find solutions and improvements that can implement back into the business.
+Employees tend to be more candid in exit interviews than at any other time during their employment.
+Therefore, these sessions are a great way to get to the root cause of issues and find solutions and improvements you can implement into the business.

 So there you go, seven actionable ways management can help reduce employee turnover in any business.
-If implemented well, these tips will also improve your bottom line and significantly increase your team’s morale and productivity.
+These tips will improve your bottom line and significantly increase your team's morale and productivity if implemented well.